You will see and / or take part in a number of different types of races in the league.

 At the end of the first lap, the first rider across the line wins the race and pulls out.
 At the end of the second lap, the first rider across the line comes second in the race and pulls out.
 This continues normally until the end of the fifth lap, when the first rider across the line comes fifth and pulls out.
 At that point, the remaining riders complete one final lap for all placings from sixth down.
 The commissaire may shorten the number of laps so that more riders gain points in the final lap.

-New to SCRL in 2019 and sees riders accumulate points by winning sprints or taking laps.
+Riders accumulate points by winning sprints or taking laps.
 With the exception of the first few laps (listen to the starter who will let you know how many), intermediate sprints occur every lap with the first rider in each sprint awarded one point.
 Riders can also gain four points for lapping the main field and any rider caught by the main peloton must immediately leave the track, losing any points they have accrued in the race.
 Positions on the final lap decide the placings of riders on the same number of points.